sthnaqvi/node-etstatic/README.md

 ![](http://imgur.com/vhub5.png)

-A simple static file server middleware.
+A simple static file server middleware with custom error file.
 Use it with a raw http server, express/connect or on the CLI!

 # Examples: